By dentist Dr. Richard Mitchell

-BUT sometimes a patient will turn up who has clinical symptoms that are similar to Lyme disease, but they cannot recall if they were bitten by a tick or not.
-In those instances, it may be necessary for blood tests to determine the cause of the patient's symptoms, and to rule out Lyme disease.
+Sometimes a patient will turn up who has clinical symptoms that are similar to Lyme disease, but they cannot recall if they were bitten by a tick or not.
+In those instances, it will be necessary for blood tests to determine the cause of the patient's symptoms, and to rule out Lyme disease.

-The most commonly accepted Lyme disease blood test is called the ELISA test.
+The most commonly accepted INITIAL SCREENING Lyme disease blood test is called the ELISA test.
 ELISA stands for enzyme-linked immunosorbent assay.

 However, if there are other clinical symptoms of Lyme disease, your doctor may well make the assumption that you DO have Lyme disease, and start to treat you, while he waits for a subsequent ELISA test to show positive.

-In order to CONFIRM a positive result received from the ELISA testing, another different test is needed.
+If you DO get a positive result from the ELISA Lyme disease blood test, another different test is needed.
 This is called a Western blot test.

 Doctors may also wish to check other routine laboratory tests to determine how severely the patient's body has been affected by the Lyme disease.
 Other blood tests include: